Ph.D., University of California, Berkeley, Hispanic Languages and Literatures (2007)

-My research focuses on the blending of history and fiction in contemporary Spanish literature and film, which I theorize as a way in which genres fuse around a common historical and narrative foundation, thus creating new approaches to understanding both fictional and non-fictional representations of personal and collective experience.
-My book, Genre Fusion: A New Approach to History, Fiction, and Memory in Contemporary Spain (Purdue University Press, 2014), examines the interweaving of fiction and history from the vantage point of four authors on the periphery of Postwar Spanish society (1939-present) who published both historiography and historical fiction after the death of Franco.
+My first book, Genre Fusion: A New Approach to History, Fiction, and Memory in Contemporary Spain (Purdue University Press, 2014), examined the interweaving of fiction and history from the vantage point of four authors on the periphery of Postwar Spanish society (1939-present) who published both historiography and historical fiction after the death of Franco.
 Touching on questions of memory, historical accuracy, autobiography, testimony, and narrative representation in this book, I theorize about and analyze a space between two genres, in which twentieth- and twenty-first-century Spanish authors combine fiction and historiography into a uniquely blurred genre.

 This notion of a genre fusion has influenced much of my research and publications: from my interest in all manner of cultural manifestations to emerge from the experiences of the Spaniards in Mauthausen, to a study of the influences of Social Darwinism on the nineteenth-century short stories of Leopoldo Alas, to the implications of Carlos Ruiz Zafón’s popular 2001 novel, La sombra del viento, on Spain’s collective historical understanding, to the role of Catalan history and identity in films about Barcelona.